Mikel Arteta: 2019–22: Early years and FA Cup win

-On 20 December 2019, Arteta was appointed head coach at former club Arsenal, signing a deal until 2023.
+On 20 December 2019, Arteta was appointed head coach at his former club Arsenal, signing a deal until 2023.
 Upon his appointment, he stated that he believed the club had lost direction and that he didn't want players to shirk responsibility: "I want people to take responsibility for their jobs and I want people who deliver passion and energy in the football club.
-Anyone who doesn’t buy into this, or that has a negative effect or whatever, is not good enough for this environment or this culture.”
+Anyone who doesn't buy into this, or that has a negative effect or whatever, is not good enough for this environment or this culture."
+Arteta named his coaching staff on 24 December, with assistants Albert Stuivenberg and Steve Round, and goalkeeping coach Iñaki Caña joining the club.
+Interim head coach Freddie Ljungberg remained as assistant coach, and goalkeeping coach Sal Bibbo stayed to work with Caña.

 On 26 December 2019, Arteta took charge for the first time as an Arsenal manager for their Premier League match against Bournemouth which ended in a 1–1 draw, thanks to a second half equaliser from Pierre-Emerick Aubameyang.
 Despite the draw, he stated he was pleased with the "attitude, passion and the fighting spirit" of his players.
 On 1 January 2020, Arteta got his first win as Arsenal coach: a 2–0 win over Manchester United at the Emirates.

-On 18 July 2020, Arsenal beat Arteta's former employer Manchester City 2–0 in the FA Cup semi-final, leading Arsenal to their fourth FA Cup Final in seven years, and Arteta's first in charge.
+On 18 July 2020, Arsenal beat Arteta's former employer Manchester City 2–0 in the FA Cup semi-final, leading Arsenal to their fourth FA Cup final in seven years, and Arteta's first in charge.
 Arsenal went on to win the final 2–1 over Chelsea for a record 14th victory, making Arteta the first person to win the FA Cup as both captain and coach of Arsenal.
-Moreover, he became the first head coach or manager to win a major trophy in his first season in charge of the club since George Graham in 1986-87.
+Moreover, he became the first head coach or manager to win a major trophy in his first season in charge of the club since George Graham in 1986–87.

+Prior to the start of the 2020–21 season, Arsenal announced that assistant coach Freddie Ljungberg and goalkeeping coach Sal Bibbo had departed the club; while assistant coaches Carlos Cuesta and Miguel Molina, and set-piece coach Andreas Georgson joined Arteta's backroom staff.
 On 29 August, Arteta won his second trophy as manager after Arsenal beat Liverpool 5–4 on penalties in the FA Community Shield.
 On 10 September, Arteta's role was formally changed from first team head coach to manager, reflecting a wider remit at the club.